How to Stay Motivated for Exercise After Bariatric Surgery

 Build a Routine

-Creating a consistent exercise schedule can improve long-term success.
+Creating a consistent exercise schedule dramatically improves long-term success.
+Healthy routines lead to lasting lifestyle changes.

-• Scheduling workouts on your calendar
+• Schedule workouts on your calendar like any other appointment

 Seek Support When Needed